-The Seville Classics UltraSlimline 10127 is a highly functional and affordable 40-inch tower fan.
+The Seville Classics UltraSlimline is a highly functional and affordable 40-inch tower fan.
 It’s the best overall in our comparison for a few reasons.
-It is a powerful fan that oscillates widely and effectively blows air across a large room.
-It performed well in our hands-on tests and has all the functionality most people need in a tower fan.
+Firstly, it is a powerful fan that oscillates widely and effectively blows air across a large room.
+It performed well in our hands-on tests and has all the functionality most people need in the best tower fan.

 You can use the remote to set the timer, a feature not found on all tower fans, and the remote has more timer settings than the controls on the unit itself.
 You can set the fan to turn off anytime between a half hour and 7.5 hours using the remote, but the unit itself only has settings for up to four hours.
 There is a handy clip on the back of the unit to hang the remote so you don’t lose it.
 It can get bumped off easily however, unlike some of the snug remote storage space on other units.